ptrcao/07-Project-1/README.md

 ![This shows a large map with the users location and markers of the fuel stations](./assets/images/largeMap.PNG)

+There is also a small staic map for each result showing the directions from A (User Location) to B (Fuel Location)

 ![This shows a small map with the users location and direction to each specific fuel station](./assets/images/smal_map_single.PNG)